 A triple net lease is a commercial lease agreement in which the tenant is responsible for three expenses in addition to rent:

+To accommodate the additional expense, a triple net lease typically has a lower base rent than a standard lease (also known as a gross lease).
 Triple net leases are not common in residential real estate.
 However, they are common in commercial real estate, particularly in multi-unit structures such as strip malls.
 A triple net lease is also known as an NNN (net, net, net) lease.

 In addition to a triple net lease, a commercial renter may encounter a double net lease, in which the tenant is responsible for property tax and property insurance as part of the rental agreement.
 There is also a single net lease, in which the tenant pays for property tax in addition to the monthly rent payment.

-A triple net lease is similar to an apartment lease in which the tenant pays less for rent but has to cover expenses such as gas or electricity as well.
-In both cases, the tenant needs to look at the total cost, not just the monthly rent payments.
-Although a triple net lease could look like a good deal, the renter might want to reconsider after factoring in the costs of property tax, property insurance, and maintenance.
+A triple net lease is similar to a standard lease in which the tenant has low monthly rent payments but has to cover expenses, such as gas or electricity as well.
+As with a standard lease that does not include electricity, a renter considering a triple net lease needs to look at the total cost, not just the monthly rent payments.
+Although a triple net lease could look like a good deal, the renter might want to reconsider after factoring in the costs of property tax, property insurance, and maintenance costs.

 Insureon’s commercial insurance agents are familiar with triple net leases and how they could benefit your business.
 Apply online for free business insurance quotes from Insureon’s network of top-rated U.S. carriers.
 Our insurance specialists are licensed in every state and can help your business find affordable protection for the risks it faces.